Dreamland (Coney Island, 1904): Fire

-Bonavita and Ferari attempted to save the animals; some of the terrified animals escaped, but about 60 animals died.
-A lion named Black Prince rushed into the streets, among crowds of onlookers, and was shot by police.
+Bonavita and Ferari attempted to save the animals, some of whom escaped, though about 60 animals died.
+A lion named Black Prince rushed into the streets and climbed a roller coaster before being shot.
 Another animal, Sultan, was shot several dozen times before being killed by an axe blow.
-Early editions of The New York Times claimed the incubator babies had perished in the flames, but in fact the infants had all been saved, and the Times subsequently corrected itself.
-According to contemporaneous accounts, New York City Police Department (NYPD) sergeant Frederick Klinck made several trips into the burning structure to rescue incubator babies.
+Early editions of The New York Times claimed the incubator babies had perished in the flames, but the infants were all saved, and the Times subsequently corrected itself.
+According to contemporary accounts, New York City Police Department (NYPD) sergeant Frederick Klinck made several trips into the burning structure to rescue incubator babies.
 The conflagration extended east to Balmer's bathing pavilion at West 5th Street and west to the new Giant Coaster at West 10th Street.
 The Giant Coaster acted as a firebreak that prevented the fire from spreading, as did several brick buildings east of the park's central tower.
 The tower collapsed just after 3 a.m., and all attractions were on fire by 3:30 a.m.
-The water pressure returned to normal at around 4 a.m., but by then most of the park had been burned.
+Around 4 a.m., the water pressure returned to normal, but most of the park had been burned by then.
 The fire was extinguished at 5 a.m.

 Aftermath

 The NYPD initially estimated that the park had sustained $4 million in damage, although other estimates ranged between $2.25 and $5 million.
-Almost everything in the park was destroyed in the fire.
-The Dicker family's adjacent hotel also burned down in this fire, as did both of Dreamland's piers.
+The fire destroyed almost everything in the park.
+The Dicker family's adjacent hotel also burned down, as did both of Dreamland's piers.
 Only one building remained intact after the fire, and all concessions were destroyed.
 Conversely, the El Dorado Carousel, which had been relocated to the area shortly before the fire, survived relatively intact.
-Because the entire complex had been constructed of combustible materials, insurers saw the park as high-risk, and consequently the park was insured for only about $400,000.
-A preliminary investigation found that the fire had started when the tar spread across the floor, creating a short circuit that caused the light bulbs to explode.As a result of the fire, 1,600 Dreamland employees lost their jobs; another 900 people had worked in neighboring businesses that had also been destroyed.
+The entire complex had been constructed of combustible materials, so insurers saw the park as high-risk.
+The park was consequently insured for only about $400,000.
+A preliminary investigation found that the fire had started when the tar spread across the floor, creating a short circuit that caused the light bulbs to explode.
+As a result of the fire, 1,600 Dreamland employees lost their jobs; another 900 people worked in neighboring businesses that had also been destroyed.
 Hundreds of workers were clearing the site several hours after the fire had been extinguished, and some of Dreamland's shows resumed on May 28, 1911, the day after the fire.
 Coney Island attracted 350,000 visitors on that day; concessionaires attracted some of these visitors by exhibiting debris and dead animals, and workers also tried to salvage the Giant Racing Coaster.
-The New York State Legislature also introduced legislation to ban infant incubators in New York state's amusement parks.
+The New York State Legislature also introduced legislation to ban infant incubators in the state's amusement parks.
 The Dreamland fire negatively impacted its competitors' business, as the fire drove away visitors who would have gone to Dreamland.